 Information and news on the construction sectorThe Changes Being Made to the Legal Construction Hypothec

-Recently, the rules surrounding the legal construction mortgage have been the subject of analysis and discussion.
+Recently, the rules surrounding the legal construction hypothec have been the subject of analysis and discussion.
 Now, a new view is emerging to ensure better supervision of the use of this restrictive measure, which can have financial consequences for many families.

 As a result of the harmful effects of the COVID-19 pandemic on the financial situation of families across the province, on May 12th, 2021 the Chamber of Notaries of Quebec unveiled several recommendations concerning how to obtain the legal mortgage of the house of an individual.